Skip to main content

 Black & Decker BDINF20C

-The Black and Decker 20v Max Cordless tire inflator can be powered by a rechargeable papery pack… provided you buy one for it.
-However, it does come with AC and DC cables making it possible to power this compressor with a 12V outlet or a wall socket in your home.
+The Black and Decker 20v Max Cordless tire inflator can be powered by a rechargeable battery pack… provided you buy one for it.
+However, the included AC and DC cables let you power this compressor with a 12V outlet or a wall socket in your home.

-We were disappointed that, like the Dewalt DCC020IB, the 20v Max lacks a built-in work light for those times when you need to inflate a tire in the middle of the night on the side of the road.
+We were disappointed that the 20v Max lacks a built-in work light for those times when you need to inflate a tire in the middle of the night on the side of the road.
 Additionally, just like the DCC020IB, its larger size makes it a better choice for use at home or in vehicles with a lot of storage space.

 Pros